How Common Are Kidney Stones?

 • Modern thulium laser precisely dusts the stone

-• Temporary stent supports drainage and healing
+• A temporary ureteral stent often supports drainage and healing

 Common Causes of Kidney Stones